 PAs, TAs, and RAs with at least a 33.33% appointment are eligible for health insurance as a part of their benefits package.
 You should be given information about insurance options when you first begin your graduate assistantship.
 Contact the Benefits Coordinator in your department, or the UW Benefits Service Office for more information.
 Pay close attention to enrollment deadlines, which are often within 30 days of starting your assistantship.

 Madison is a relatively safe city to live, work, and study, but like anywhere else, crime sometimes happens.
-Remember these eight common sense safety tips provided by the Division of Student Life:
+These services and resources are available to help:

 - Report crimes.
 Campus crimes should be reported to UW Police at 608-264-2677.
 Off-campus crimes should be reported to the Madison Police Department at 608-255-2345.

 University Recreation & Wellbeing oversees club sports, fitness classes, intramural sports, and programs like lap swimming, weightlifting, and basketball on campus.
-It also offers personal training.
+It also offers personal training, massage therapy, and wellness coaching.
 Several athletic facilities are open to students on campus, and are accessible to individuals with disabilities.
 You need to show your UW student ID to enter.

-- A new facility, the Nicholas Recreation Center (“the Nick”) is expected to open in 2020 on the southeast side of campus.
+- The Nicholas Recreation Center (“the Nick”) is located on the southeast side of campus.
+It features fitness space, basketball courts, multipurpose studios, and a 50-meter pool and diving well.

-University Recreation & Wellbeing offers Group Fitness classes for a small fee at the Nat to currently enrolled students, faculty/staff, and spouse/domestic partners that have paid the recreation membership fee.
-Classes include floor classes, aqua, yoga, Pilates, cycling, and specialty courses.
+University Recreation & Wellbeing offers Group Fitness classes for a small fee at the Nick to currently enrolled students, faculty/staff, and spouse/domestic partners that have paid the recreation membership fee.
 Some classes are very popular, so you might want to arrive early to guarantee a spot or reserve your spot online for certain classes.

-- Madison School and Community Recreation (MCSR) coordinates league play for softball and baseball in summer and fall, and volleyball and basketball in fall and winter.
+- Madison School and Community Recreation (MCSR) coordinates league play for softball and kickball in summer and fall, and volleyball and basketball in fall and winter.

 - Ultimate frisbee is another popular team sport in Madison.
 For information about league and pick-up games in town, check out the Madison Ultimate Frisbee Association.